 I represented a husband accused of assaulting his wife.
 The wife never accused her husband of assaulting her.
 The wife had no physical injuries.
 The person who accused the husband of assaulting his wife was a complete stranger.
 The accuser had served 10 years in prison on a robbery conviction, and he had felony assault charges pending against him.
 The wife wanted the case against her husband dismissed, and she wanted the temporary order of protection removed.

-I recently represented a husband accused of assaulting his wife.
-The wife never accused her husband of assaulting her.
-The wife had no physical injuries.
-The person who accused the husband was a complete stranger who had served 10 years in prison on a robbery conviction, with felony assault charges currently pending against him.
-The wife wanted the case against the husband dismissed, and she wanted the temporary order of protection against the husband vacated.
-Despite all this, the District Attorney refused to heed the wife's wishes, and refused to vacate or modify the temporary order of protection while the case was pending.
-Throughout the case, which lasted many months, the husband and wife were both miserable because the order of protection barred them from communicating with each other.
+Despite all this, the district attorney refused to follow the wife’s wishes.
+Throughout the case, which lasted many months, the husband and wife were prohibited from communicating with each other.
 They suffered financial hardship because the order of protection forced them to maintain separate households.
-At a meeting, the assistant district attorney assigned to the case told the wife, "I'm ashamed for you", because the wife refused to adopt the District Attorney's position that the husband had assaulted her.
+At a meeting, the assistant district attorney assigned to the case told the wife, “I’m ashamed for you,” because the wife refused to adopt the district attorney’s position that the husband had assaulted her.
 Sad to say, the facts of this case are not unusual.

-- seeks a full order of protection to keep the family apart.
+- Pursues a full order of protection to keep the family apart